yonigibbs/elm-i18next-gen/README.md

 immediately available in the code.
 It can also give immediate feedback on what changes need to be made in the code if the translation file changes break the existing code.
 This is shown in the video below.
 Here [parcel](https://parceljs.org/) is serving the app, ensuring the code is compiled as soon as any changes are made to it.
-Therefore when the translation file is update the code generation tool automatically updates the generated code, which causes parcel to rebundle the code.
+Therefore when the translation file is updated the code generation tool automatically updates the generated code, which causes parcel to rebundle the app.

 ![Code generation demo video](docs/images/elm-18n-code-gen.gif)

 ## TODO
+* If running in watch mode, implicitly set overwrite to true?
+* Change logic for testing overwrite argument: should check for Translations.elm, and for Translations folder.
 * Create constants somewhere for duplicate Elm code, e.g. file template
 * Document code-generation handling of (sub)modules.
 * Update error handling in `watch` mode: if error is caused by JSON (rather than bad args), do allow watching to commence.